wilsonmar/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    Notice there are spaces within the file name of the download<br />
    "Install macOS Sierra.app".
-This means back slash (\\) escape characters are needed in typed commands referencing the file.
+This means back slash (\\) escape characters are needed to "escape" spaces in typed commands referencing the file.
+   Example:

    <pre>ls "/Applications/Install\ macOS\ Sierra.app/Contents/Resources/"
    </pre>